cowzendux/exploreDistributions/README.md

 3. Univariate histograms
 4. Bivariate scatterplots
 5. Univariate missingness
 6. Patterns of missing data

+This and other SPSS Python Extension functions can be found at http://www.stat-help.com/python.html

 ## Usage
 **exploreDistributions(varList)**